malloydata/malloy-samples/bigquery/hackernews/hackernews.md

 ## What is this?

 [Malloy Composer](https://github.com/malloydata/malloy-composer) is an open source tool for viewing and exploring data sets.
 Data models are created in the  [Malloy](https://github.com/looker-open-source/malloy/) language.
-Data can be served from a simple webserver or from a SQL database.
+Data can be served from a simple web server or from a SQL database.

 See the [Malloy source code](https://github.com/malloydata/malloy-samples/tree/main/bigquery/hackernews) for this data set.